Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: Conclusions and future developments

 We have demonstrated that AMG-type preconditioners based on compatible weighted matching, as implemented in the \texttt{PSCToolkit} library suite~\cite{DAMBRA2023100463}, effectively accelerate the convergence of the conjugate gradient method for linear systems arising from the isogeometric discretization of elliptic equations.
 When combined with standard smoothers, the resulting solvers exhibit scalability with respect to both mesh refinement and the number of processing units, making them suitable for large-scale parallel simulations.

 A promising direction for future work is the development of hybrid geometric--algebraic multigrid strategies tailored to problems of this type.
 In such an approach, a geometric multigrid scheme would first reduce the problem dimensionality, while the coarse-level correction would be carried out using the algebraic multigrid preconditioner introduced in this work.
 This combination has the potential to exploit geometric structure while retaining the robustness of algebraic techniques on coarse levels.
 Another avenue of research concerns extending these methods to locally refined IgA discretizations, such as those based on truncated hierarchical B-splines~\cite{MR3711991} or LR-splines~\cite{MR4118824}.
-In this setting, purely geometric multigrid approaches often struggle to define consistent restriction and prolongation operators across locally refined regions.
-Hybrid geometric--algebraic strategies, however, could naturally accommodate such nonuniform refinement patterns by leveraging geometric information where available and employing algebraic constructions to preserve stability and efficiency across irregularly refined levels.
+In this setting, purely geometric multigrid approaches often struggle to define consistent restriction and prolongation operators across locally refined regions{, even though approaches working under the assumption that the hierarchical mesh satisfies certain admissibility conditions are already available in the literature~\cite{MR4454927}.} Hybrid geometric--algebraic strategies, however, could naturally accommodate such nonuniform refinement patterns by leveraging geometric information where available and employing algebraic constructions to preserve stability and efficiency across irregularly refined levels.
 Such methods would therefore provide a flexible and scalable framework for addressing complex geometries and adaptively refined domains within the IgA paradigm.

 In addition, we plan to extend GPU support in \texttt{PSCToolkit} through the integration of \texttt{OpenACC}, a directive-based programming model that enables the acceleration of existing codes on heterogeneous architectures, most notably GPUs, through simple compiler annotations.
 Unlike low-level programming models such as CUDA, OpenACC allows developers to introduce parallelism incrementally while maintaining a unified code base that remains portable across CPUs and different GPU vendors, thereby extending support to AMD GPUs, which are increasingly widespread in TOP500 systems\footnote{See the sublist generator at \href{https://top500.org/statistics/list/}{top500.org/statistics/list/}.
 In the November~2025 ranking, NVIDIA hardware accounts for 43.8\% of the system share, compared to AMD's 5.8\%.
 In terms of performance share, AMD holds 37.8\%, while NVIDIA is at 51.3\%.}.
 Incorporating OpenACC will further enhance the portability and usability of \texttt{PSCToolkit}, enabling a broader range of users to benefit from GPU acceleration with minimal code modifications.